 We now live in an ‘age of crises’.
 The report released this week by the Intergovernmental Panel on Climate Change warns that “warming of the climate system is unequivocal” and that “human influence on the climate system is clear”.
 Despite the continuing efforts of some governments, businesses and individuals to debate the causes and consequences of climate change, it is time to accept that we have entered a ‘post-cautionary’ world and must prepare to face the effects of climate change on people and planet.
 We need to redesign ourselves with the capabilities for building resilience to withstand and adapt to unpredictable crises.

 Ākāśa Innovation points a way forward in navigating through these uncertain times.
-We accompany individuals and organisations on a journey of rediscovering and reviving their connections with nature.
+We accompany young pioneers and organisations on a journey of rediscovering and reviving their connections with nature.
 We explore paths of radical transformation that are inspired by lessons learned in nature over 3.8 billion years.
 Our holistic approach is guided by principles represented in the harmonious balance of the natural elements of earth, water, sun and air.
-Just to see our connection to nature anew is the first step towards building a better world and hope for sustainable futures.
+Learning to see our connection to nature anew is the first step towards building a better world and hope for sustainable futures.